 Join us for an adventure in flavor!

 Jägerschnitzel is crispy fried pork cutlets topped with one of the tastiest and creamiest mushroom gravies you can cook.
-It is a very rustic and classic traditional dish all the way from Austria, though it is also a classic in Germany.
+It is a very rustic and traditional dish all the way from Austria, though it is also a classic in Germany.

 Pair it with an awesome gravy over some spaetzel or egg noodles with some cool beers on the side and you are all set for some great food!